All Products

 Important

-2. In the Remote Desktop Connection dialog box, follow these steps to connect to the Windows ECS instance:
+2. In the Remote Desktop Connection dialog box, perform the following steps to connect to a Windows ECS instance:

 1. Click Show Options.